 Lufkin man gets life sentence in Lotus Lane murder

-Lufkin man gets life sentence in Lotus Lane murder - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - A jury has sentenced a Lufkin man to life in prison in connection the the shooting death at Lotus Lane Apartments in September.
+Lufkin man gets life sentence in Lotus Lane murder - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen A jury has sentenced a Lufkin man to life in prison in connection the the shooting death at Lotus Lane Apartments in September.
+Warren Lewis, 39, pleaded guilty to first-degree murder in Judge Bob Inselmann's court on Friday.

 Add your comments below